 Assess Your Needs and Narrow it Down

 - How much can you afford?
-This is chief on the list of things to consider when buying a vehicle.
+This is chief on the list of things to consider when buying a car.
 What do you have earmarked in your budget?
-This will include not only the cost of the vehicle, but the related costs of insurance, routine maintenance, registration and taxes.
+This includes not only the cost of the vehicle, but the related costs of insurance, routine maintenance, registration, and taxes.

 - What will be the vehicle’s purpose?
 Will it be used primarily for work or pleasure?
 The average American drives 13,500 miles per year.
-If a vehicle will be used for pleasure or infrequent use, the mileage will be less.
-This is a factor in terms of the type of investment you’d like to make in a car.
+However, this has been impacted by the pandemic and may cause a shift in how often you drive.

 - What type of vehicle are you considering?
 A sedan, SUV, minivan, or truck?
-Or even a coupe or sports car?
+This may be more important now than prior to the pandemic.
+Certain body types are costing more rather than less.
 Do you prefer a foreign vehicle or a domestic one?
-Are you looking for luxury or an everyday, reliable vehicle?
+Are you looking for luxury or a no frills, practical vehicle?

 - How important is energy efficiency to you?
 Have you considered going green and exploring options in electric or hybrid vehicles?
 The U.S. Department of Energy provides information on alternative fuel vehicles as well as data on fuel-efficient cars so consumers can make an informed decision.